BeataMekal/BeataMekal/README.md

 Experienced QA specialist with a strong focus on both manual and automated testing.
 Skilled in designing and implementing end-to-end and API test automation frameworks using Playwright (TypeScript), Selenium, and Python.
 ISTQB-certified, with practical experience in CI/CD integration (GitLab), REST and GraphQL testing, exploratory testing, and Agile/Scrum processes.
-Open to new testing challenges in web or desktop environments.
+Open to new testing challenges.

 ---